How to Enable or Disable Reserved Storage in Windows 11

 What is Reserved Storage?

-Reserved Storage in Windows 11 is a special area on your hard drive that Windows uses for important updates and temporary files, keeping your main storage free.
+Reserved Storage in Windows 11 is a dedicated space on your hard drive that Windows uses to keep important updates and temporary files separate from your personal files.

 - Keeps temporary files from using up your personal storage